My personal journey

 creating a unique, professional training course

 I am currently working on the materials for an online self-help, personal development course.
-To stay in touch with future developments, you may sign up for my free monthly newsletter at the foot of this page.
+I am also writing a book ‘The Pathway Home - Finding Your Purpose and Destiny in a Changing World’, which supports the journey of searching and change.
+It is for those seek to fulfill their soul’s purpose on this Earth and live the best life possible every day.
+To stay in touch with future developments, sign up for my free monthly newsletter, at the foot of this page.

 deeper learning, training and experience

 My own journey of learning continued to deepen and to inform the unique material of the Pathway Balancing system.
 One of the most influential experiences has been my four year study of the process of embodiment.
 I had the privilege of studying with Karlton Terry from the USA and the Conscious Embodiment trainer Matthew Appleton of Bristol.
 Participants met for a five-day residential course, each April, at the Poulstone Centre, Herefordshire.